zenziwerken/plotterfun/README.md

 ## Try it [here](https://zenziwerken.github.io/plotterfun/main.htm)!

-I split up the image controls and the controls for the algorythms.
+I split up the image controls and the controls for the algorithms and put the algorithm-scripts in a subfolder for a better overview.

 ![crosshatching](/screenshots/crosshatching.webp)
 ![spiralhatching](/screenshots/spiralhatching.webp)